Gambling and online casinos in Tuvalu

 - introduction of TuvaluCoin national stablecoin for calculations.

-where online gambling licenses will generate revenue without harming society.
+The moves could turn Tuvalu into a next-generation digital offshore where online gambling licences will generate revenue without harming society.

 Prospects